phototix/GH-hacks/README.md

 # Check-Ins (Only If I remember to do so)

+### 2023-AUG-18
+- JavaScript: Find the Largest Element in an Array

 ### 2023-AUG-17
 - Flutter: Movie Catalog App
 - Python: Prime Number returner.